EarthObservationSimulator/orbitpy/orbitpy/docs/miscellaneous.rst

 Propagation time-step determination
 ======================================
-The propagation time step is selected based on the time taken to cover the length (along-track) of the sensor footprint (calculated at the nadir) and a time-resolution factor (:code:`time_res_fac`) which be default is set to 0.25.
+The propagation time step is selected based on the time taken to cover the length (along-track) of the sensor footprint from it's field-of-**regard** (calculated at the nadir) and a time-resolution factor (:code:`time_res_fac`) which be default is set to 0.25.
 Smaller :code:`time_res_fac` implies higher precision in calculation of the access interval over a grid-point.
 In case of conical sensors there is always a chance that a grid-point is missed during the access calculations.